arivolispark/blog/README.md

 OLS (Ordinary Least square) can be achieved by a variety of ways like Gradient Descent, PCA, etc.

+PCA can not perform scaling and normalization.

+Matrix inversion method is more prone to numerical instability  than the Gradient Descent method.

 # Notes
 Submatrix = co-factor